nan25bce10419-blip/python-project/README.md

 this is a small python project i made which works like a simple calculator.this shows a menu and user can choose what operation they want to do.i have made this project by using user defined functions so it  becomes easier to understand.

 ##FEATURES
--Addition
+1)Addition
--Subtraction
+2)Subtraction
--Multiplication
+3)Multiplication
--Division
+4)Division
--ask if user wants to do more calculations or not -handles invalid input easily
+5)ask if user wants to do more calculations or not 6)handles invalid input easily

 ##HOW IT WORKS